What is leverage in forex trading?

 RISK WARNING: Trading in Forex and Contracts for Difference (CFDs), which are leveraged products, is highly speculative and involves substantial risk of loss.
 It is possible to lose all the initial capital invested.
 Therefore, Forex and CFDs may not be suitable for all investors.
 Only invest with money you can afford to lose.
 So please ensure that you fully understand the risks involved.
 Seek independent advice if necessary.

-The information on this site is not directed at residents of the EEA countries or the United States and is not intended for distribution to, or use by, any person in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.
+RESTRICTED REGIONS: Central Clearing Ltd does not provide services to residents of the EEA countries, USA and some other countries.
+Our services are not intended for distribution to, or use by, any person in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.

 Copyright © 2024 FXCC.
 All Rights Reserved.